zeditor01/cdc_examples/C013_security.md

 1. Install Windows Management Console without the embedded access server.
 2. Install the Access Server without the LDAP Option.
-3. On the access server, create the root userid for the CDC Access Server.
+3. Start the access server and create the CDC SYSADMIN userid.
-4. Start the Access Server
-5. Start the Management Console, and login to the Access Server (specifying TCPIP address & port)
+4. Start the Management Console, and login to the Access Server (specifying TCPIP address & port)

 The result of these steps will be that Access Server uses an encrypted local file to hold userids and passwords.